News & Events

 Recognizing Drug Diversion in Health Care Facilities

-"Signs of Diversion" is a new must-read brochure for any facility where controlled substances are handled.
-Kimberly New, RN, BSN, JD, of "Diversion Specialists" and national expert on healthcare provider diversion, has put together this brochure which succinctly states concerns about diversion/substitution, why facilities should be worried about potential for diversion in their juridsiction, warning signs in behavior of potential diverters and why diversion activity should be reported to authorities.
-Please click here to read the brochure and be sure to share it with colleagues in risk management and administration.
+"Signs of Diversion" is a new brochure for any facility where controlled substances are handled.
+Kimberly New, RN, BSN, JD, of "Diversion Specialists" and national expert on healthcare provider diversion, has put together this brochure which states concerns about diversion/substitution, why facilities should be worried about potential for diversion in their jurisdiction, warning signs in behavior of diverters and why diversion activity should be reported to authorities.
+Click here to read the brochure.

 Get rid of your unused medications!

-To find a collecton box location, follow the following link: https://www.colorado.gov/pacific/cdphe/medication-take-back-program-collection-boxes
+To find a collection box location, follow the following link: https://www.colorado.gov/pacific/cdphe/medication-take-back-program-collection-boxes

-Take the CO One & Only Campaign Injection Safety "Provider Pledge"
+Take the One & Only Campaign Injection Safety “Provider Pledge!